ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 FusionPBX Server Module
 -----------------------
-Current Supported versions of FPBX: v5.0.x & 5.1.x
+Current Supported versions of FPBX: v5.0.x through 5.3.x

 .. note::

-  We can no longer provide support for this module as development has been paused at this time.

 System Settings / Products & Services /
 - Create your new VoIP Product with description and with the Module Settings Tab, select Fusionpbx Module name and then place your License Key in the box, save.